raganwald/presentations/presentation.md

 ---

+### A Unified Theory of JavaScript Style, Part II

-# Part II: The Art of the JavaScript Metaobject Protocol
+# The Art of the JavaScript Metaobject Protocol

 ![](https://farm7.staticflickr.com/6203/6139595092_03a302ac43_o_d.jpg)